 - To progress the sport and category of Group 3E Circuit Excel in South Australia

 - To foster positive relationships with key stakeholders in the sport and category,

 including Motorsport Australia, CERA, Event Organisers, and other Group 3E Circuit Excel

 - To consult, collaborate and lobby on behalf of members, desired changes to

-technical regulations, to relevant bodies such as CAMS and the CERA.
+technical regulations, to relevant bodies such as Motorsport Australia and CERA.

 - To guide and educate Group 3E Circuit Excel vehicle owners and competitors, on

-policies, rules and regulations relevant to the category that are being applied by CAMS, CERA, or event organisers.
+policies, rules and regulations relevant to the category that are being applied by Motorsport Australia, CERA, or event organisers.

 - To seek out motorsport, promotional or social opportunities which provide tangible benefits to being a member of the Association.

 The executive committee of the CEASA is listed on our Contact Us page.